Export 1895 results:

 Dias, S., A. Gama, P. Abrantes, M. I. Gomes, M. Fonseca, V. Reigado, D. Simões, E. Carreiras, C. Mora, A. Pinto Ferreira, O. Akpogheneta, and MO Martins.
 "Patterns of Sexual Risk Behavior, HIV Infection, and Use of Health Services Among Sub-Saharan African Migrants in Portugal."
 The Journal of Sex Research 19 (In Press).Website

 Teixeira, P., H. Rocha, and C. Martins.
 "Teachers' perceptions of teaching practices, the STEAM approach, and collaborative work."
-Springer, In Press.
+Perspectives and Trends in Education and Technology.
+Springer, 2026.
+560-569.

 2025